Kazhnuz/awesome-sonic/README.md

 - [Mighty the Armadillo in Sonic the Hedgehog](http://info.sonicretro.org/Mighty_the_Armadillo_in_Sonic_the_Hedgehog) - Play as Mighty in Sonic 1, by E-122 Psi.

+- [Ray in Sonic the Hedgehog](https://www.sonichacking.org/entries/expo2019/65) - Play as Ray, with is Mania skills, by Iso Kilo.

 - [Somari the Adventurer](http://info.sonicretro.org/Somari_the_Adventurer) - Play as Mario in Sonic 1, by Lone Devil.

 - [Motobug the Badnik in Sonic the Hedgehog](http://info.sonicretro.org/Motobug_the_Badnik_in_Sonic_the_Hedgehog) - Play as a Motobug in Sonic 1, by Polygon Jim.

-- [Shadow the Hedgehog in Sonic the Hedgehog](http://info.sonicretro.org/Shadow_the_Hedgehog_in_Sonic_the_Hedgehog) - Play as some famous back hedgehog in Sonic the Hedgehog !
+- [Shadow the Hedgehog in Sonic the Hedgehog](http://info.sonicretro.org/Shadow_the_Hedgehog_in_Sonic_the_Hedgehog) - Play as some famous back hedgehog in Sonic the Hedgehog, by Falavia !
+(Use modern skillset)

+- [(Another) Shadow the Hedgehog in Sonic the Hedgehog](https://sonichacking.org/entries/contest2019/22) - Another (unrelated) Shadow in Sonic 1 hack, by AsuharaMoon !
+(Use mania-style skillset)

+- [Rouge the Bat in Sonic the Hedgehog](https://www.sonichacking.org/entries/expo2019/24) - Rouge in Sonic 1, by AsuharaMoon.

 ### Sonic the Hedgehog 2